yosrayarmani/yosrayarmani/README.md

 # Hi there 👋, I'm Yosra Yarmani

-👩‍🎓 I'm a Computer Science student at Higher Institute of Computer Science.
+👩‍🎓 I'm a Computer Science student at Higher Institute of Computer Science, University of Tunis El Manar.

 ## Languages and Tools: 💻